 Canada adds at least one sales tax onto purchases made within the country and in some provinces, you may get an additional tax that can add as much as 15 percent to your total bill.
-The only thing you do not have to pay tax on is groceries.

 Goods and Services Tax